CityJet: 1999-2014: Air France era

-Latest developments

-In June 2012 it was announced that Air France-KLM was considering selling CityJet to support its own ailing business, with a further statement in April 2013 that the winning bidder would be announced in the summer of 2013.
+In June 2012, it was announced that Air France-KLM was considering selling CityJet to support its own ailing business, with a further statement in April 2013 that the winning bidder would be announced in the summer of 2013.

-As of October 2013 the operational agreement with Air France has been replaced by codesharing.
-CityJet since then operated most routes under its own WX code instead of Air France's.
-In December 2013 Air France announced it would sell CityJet, including VLM Airlines, to German investor Intro Aviation.
+As of October 2013, the operational agreement with Air France had been replaced by codesharing, with most routes operated under its own WX code instead of Air France's.
+In December 2013, Air France announced it would sell CityJet, including VLM Airlines, to German investor Intro Aviation.
 The transfer was completed in May 2014.
 CityJet subsidiary VLM Airlines was bought by its own management and cut itself loose from CityJet.
-However, they were to remain flying routes as ACMI operator for CityJet until at least Summer 2015.
+However, they were to remain flying the London City to Antwerp route as an ACMI operator for CityJet until mid 2016.

-In 2014, CityJet started a new codeshare with Guernsey based airline Blue Islands, after Blue Islands pulled out of selected European routes.
-Blue Islands would operate flights from Jersey to London City, and then passengers would get onto a CityJet operated flight to a European destination.
-This ended in March 2016.
-It was announced in November 2014 that CityJet routes from Cardiff to Edinburgh and Paris-Orly were to be operated by Stobart Air from 1 December 2014.
-Both routes ceased in June 2015 when Flybe introduced flights on the same routes from Cardiff, supported by the airport's operator.

-In June 2015, CityJet announced the termination of flights to Dresden, the last of four German destinations, due to low demand.
-In October 2015, Scandinavian Airlines (SAS) announced it would sell its Finnish subsidiary Blue1 to CityJet, who planned to continue to operate the company on behalf of SAS as part of a larger co-operation.
-In 2016 Blue1 was dissolved and merged into its parent CityJet.

-On 28 June 2016, CityJet inaugurated its Sukhoi Superjet 100 revenue services with its first scheduled flight from Cork to Nantes.
-In early December 2016, CityJet started recruiting flight & cabin crew for a new Sukhoi Superjet 100 base in Brussels, Belgium.